Toucan Sam: History

 Toucan Sam became the mascot for Froot Loops cereal in 1963.
-Manuel R. Vega created the cartoon character and originally voiced by Mel Blanc, using an ordinary American accent.
+Manuel R. Vega created the cartoon character, who was originally voiced by Mel Blanc using an ordinary American accent.
 Blanc's original commercials were noted for their use of Pig Latin (referring to the cereal as OOT-fray OOPS-lay).
 The ad agency later decided to switch to the British accent more commonly associated with the character.
 They then employed Paul Frees to do what is, in effect, an imitation of Ronald Colman.
 After the death of Paul Frees, Toucan Sam's voice was performed by Maurice LaMarche (1986–2021), then Matthew Curtis for a single spot in 2020.
 In July 2021, Toucan Sam was re-designed and re-cast as a friendly and wise British accented voice - a role filled by voice actor Colin Cassidy.

 Toucan Sam had a cousin named Arty Artin featured in a few commercials.

 Animation of the commercials was created by several animation companies including Thumbnail Spots; this impacted the character growth over the years.

 Although his nose originally had two pink stripes, during the 1970s it became a tradition that each stripe on his nose represented one of the colours of the pieces in the cereal.
 The additions of new colours have made this colour scheme no longer accurate.
 There are now six colours of this cereal.
 The first new colour was green, which was introduced in 1991, then purple in 1994, and blue in 1996.

 The colours, perhaps, represent different flavours present in the cereal, but each colour has the same flavour.